fridajakobjanstine/ACM_assignment4/README.md

 ## Parameter recovery model

 We fit a model on the simulated data, aiming to recover the alpha- and tau values used in data generation.
-In order to estimate the required number of trials to correctly recover the parameters, we fit multiple models using subsets of the data of varrying length (stopping after seeing the first n trials from each condition, with n = 50, 100, 250, 500, 1000, 2500, 5000, 10000).
+In order to estimate the required number of trials to correctly recover the parameters, we fit multiple models using subsets of the data of varying length (stopping after seeing the first n trials from each condition, with n = 50, 100, 250, 500, 1000, 2500, 5000, 10000).

 We use the following model formulation: